 The key difference between the two cost accounting methods is that the analysis behind target costing uses forecasts of future performance.
 This involves using the business’ past history of performance and financial performance to make predictions about future performance.
 It is important to note that traditional costing is just as important as target costing.
 Both methods are required to determine the financial performance of a company.

-Traditionally, manufacturers would make use of the cost-plus approach to estimate the product price.
-A starting point for them would be to conduct market research to determine its market segment’s preferences and hence its products’ characteristics that will meet the customer’s needs.
+Traditionally, manufacturers would use the cost-plus approach to estimate the product price.
+A starting point for them would be to conduct market research to determine their market segment’s preferences and, hence, their products’ characteristics that will meet the customer’s needs.
 This will be followed by the design of the product.
-Next manufacturer’s process is determined.
-Vendors will then be contacted to identify the total cost components which are required by the design and engineering departments.
+Next, the manufacturer’s process is determined.
+Vendors will then be contacted to identify the total cost components required by the design and engineering departments.

 Finally, cost components are summed up, and a selling price is set based on the costs.
 Production will begin if the management and the market department think an acceptable cost has been reached.